waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Gameplay Protocols (MANDATORY)
 - **Post-Transition Verification Protocol:** Every single time the `map_id` changes, I MUST pause and confirm my new map and coordinates from the Game State Information before taking any other action, especially before modifying the World Knowledge Graph.

+## VII.
+Current Action Plans & Hypotheses
+- **Hypothesis:** The guard in the Route 8 Gatehouse is blocking the way to Saffron City.
+I may need an item to pass, similar to the other thirsty guards.
+- **Plan:** 1.
+Explore the two unseen tiles on the west side of the gatehouse.
+2. Approach and interact with the guard.
+3. If blocked, search for an item (likely in Celadon City) to give him.